sgmurphy/wordpress-plugins/ad-invalid-click-protector/readme.txt

 == Description ==

 Ad Invalid Click Protector a.k.a.
 AICP plugin will help you to save your Google Ad account from unusual invalid click activities and click bombings.
 As per the Google Ad terms, Google doesn't take any responsibility towards these invalid click activities or click bombings and always point the finger towards the Ad publisher, giving him/her all the blames.
 Now it is time to end this problem, once and for all.

+**Please Note:** This plugin uses 3rd party systems [ip-api.com](http://ip-api.com/) to get the location details for the server IP.
+Please check their [Privacy Policy and Terms](https://www.ip-api.com/docs/legal).
+By default the plugin uses the free version of IP-API service but if you have purchased a premium version then you can enter your API key inside the plugin settings page.

 > **Important Note About Touch Screen Support:** This plugin doesn't work on mobile devices such as smartphones and tablets, because this hardware uses a touchscreen instead of a mouse as click input.
 This design makes the boundary monitoring trick ineffective.